denliehoo/multi-swap/README.md

   - This ensures that the list is ordered; but what about when remove assets? maybe we re-order? does the key for the cryptoswapitem change when remove to?
   - Solution is TBC

+## Note / KIV:
+- The testing of the swap process was done with block time = 0.
+Meaning to say that the transactions are completed instantly.
+Have tried to increase the block time, but keep receiving errors from metamask.
+Will need to ensure the whole process is smooth even when the transaction doesn't complete instantly.
+Particularly, need to notice the behaviour for the initiateSwap() function in PreviewModal.js.
+Not sure whether it will wait for the swap to finish before the await ends.
+If it doesn't, then might need to the setModalContent('swapSubmitted') portion higher up.

 # Done:

 - 9/7/22: Code smart contract for ETH -> Multiple assets